AE Golf News

 Pine Valley Golf Club - No. 7 - 636

-first Great Hazard ever built is No. 7 at Pine Valley Golf Club, as A.W.
+The first Great Hazard ever built is No. 7 at Pine Valley Golf Club, as A.W.
 Tillinghast convinced course architect George Crump.
-Known as Hell’s Half Acre, the Great Hazard covers 100 yards and puts immense pressure on the tee shot.
+Known as Hell’s Half Acre, the Great Hazard stretches 100 yards and places immense pressure on the tee shot.

 Picture